waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 Or technically Attention-is-all model can be regarded as having implicit controllers?
 The controller is the one of the $W$ matrices that generate keys.
 Then we won't have a train/val/test problem.

+Gumbel-softmax [paper](https://arxiv.org/pdf/1707.02786.pdf) uses a query vector $q$ to compute how the tree should be combined (by testing for consecutive pairs).
+In fact, in printing out the stack trace of LSTM, we can see that

 Roadmap (TODO list)
 1. Run SPINN model on SST
 2. Find a good Attention model